 Thinking about the symbiotic relationship between the Media and Terrorism

-In terms of counter-terrorism, the media coverage of terrorist acts has contributed to the creation of a situation where a symbiotic relationship has been established between two principal actors involved, the media and terrorism.
-Both parties rely on each other to further strengthen their presence, which is counter-productive towards international security, but possibly beneficial for both terrorist and media organizations.
-The media has become a platform for terrorist communication in some respects, while unintentionally being the influence for “copy cat,” terrorism, as seen with the increase in “lone actor” terrorist acts in recent times.
-The nature of this relationship is often underplayed and understated by policy-makers and thus, this brief attempts to instigate a re-evaluation of counter-terrorism approaches to media.
+Summary : This policy brief endeavors to instigate a re-evaluation of the role of the media in counter-terrorism practice.
+The mass media coverage of terrorist acts has created a situation where a symbiotic relationship is established between the media and terrorism.
+Both parties rely on each other to further strengthen their presence, which is disadvantageous towards counter-terrorism efforts, but simultaneously beneficial for both terrorist and media organisations.
+The media has become a platform for terrorist communication in some respects, has distorted the threat perception of terrorism and has inadvertently inspired copycat terrorism.
+The nature of this symbiotic relationship is often underplayed and understated by policy-makers.

 Thinking about the symbiotic relationship between the Media and Terrorism